On the convergence of critical points on real algebraic sets and applications to optimization: Proof of the main results

 \subsubsection{Projective KKT points for~\PO}

-The concept of a KKT point is a standard tool in non-linear optimization and does not require any smoothness assumptions on the feasible set~\cite{G10}.
+The concept of a KKT point is a standard tool in \NO~and does not require any smoothness assumptions on the feasible set~\cite{G10}.
 More specifically, a KKT point of~\PO~is a solution of

 where $u_i$ is a Lagrange multiplier associated to $g_i$.
 A KKT point $(x,u)$ of~\PO~is called \textit{strictly complementary} if $g_i(x) + u_i > 0$ for all $i=1,\ldots,s$.
 Under certain regularity conditions, KKT conditions are necessary for a local optimal solution of~\PO~(see e.g.,~\cite{G10}).
 In general, however,~\eqref{KKT_conditions_PO} may have no solution (see Example~\eqref{unconstrained_cusp}).